 What documents are required?

-The primary documents required include passports of shareholders, a business plan (for certain activities), proof of trade name approval, and completed application forms.
+The primary documents include passports of shareholders, a UBO declaration, proof of address and KYC package, a business plan (for certain activities), and trade name approval.

 What is the timeframe of getting a certificate of incorporation?